 Student Legal Services will not provide advice or representations in the following areas:

 - Actions against a member of the Board of Regents, Board of Trustees, faculty or staff of the University

-- Actions against a state officer or agency arising out of the performance of the officer or the agency official duties
+- Actions against a state officer or agency arising out of the performance of the officer's or the agency's official duties

-- Actions against a law enforcement officer arising out of the performance of the officer
+- Actions against a law enforcement officer arising out of the performance of their office.

 DISCLAIMER: The information on this website does not constitute legal advice, nor is it intended as a substitute for legal advice.
 UT students who have questions concerning the law or their legal rights may contact Student Legal Services, Inc. to arrange an appointment.
 In order to maintain the confidentiality of your legal matters we request that you do not send us e-mails about your case or to request legal assistance.
 Please contact us by phone or in person.